microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/anatomy-and-runtime-behavior.md

 - Accepts constraints - min, max, etc.

 See [here][4] to learn more about supported Inputs and their usage.

+## Generator
+_Generator_ ties a specific language generation system to an Adaptive Dialog.
+This, along with Recognizer enables clean separation and encapsulation of a specific dialog's language understanding and language generation assets.
+With the [Language Generation][5] PREVIEW feature, you can set the generator to a _.lg_ file or set the generator to a [TemplateEngine][6] instance where you explicitly manage the one or more _.lg_ files that power this specific adaptive dialog.

 ## Runtime behavior: Adaptive dialog